emustudio/emustudio.github.io/_documentation/developer/_doc/plugin_basics/loading.md

 ## Plugin initialization

 After plugins are instantiated, they are being "initialized".
-In fact, it means just that emuStudio will call [Plugin.initialize()][pluginInitialize]{:target="_blank"} method on each plugin.
+It means just that emuStudio will call [Plugin.initialize()][pluginInitialize]{:target="_blank"} method on each plugin.
 The plugin initializations are ordered by plugin type:

 1. Compiler
 2. CPU